 The major goal CHR is to promote an understanding of hearing across all levels of biological organization.
 To this end, we hold regular meetings to learn about research that is ongoing in members’ laboratories and to discuss recent publications of interest.
 We also sponsor seminars and workshops with invited speakers from other institutions.
 Finally, we fund pilot projects involving collaborations among two or more members’ laboratories.

-CHR’s activities are supported by funds from UCI’s Office of Research and Graduate Studies.
+CHR’s activities are supported by funds from UCI’s Office of Research and donation from colleagues and friends.